 We hope this comprehensive guide sets you up to understand how to successfully market products to developers and build a unique personal brand if you’re a developer.

 There is no single hack for the perfect marketing strategy that appeals to developers, but there are ideas and strategies to help you.
 It all starts with a goal — Do you want to increase awareness, generate community engagement, and increase sales/lead generation?
 Know your specific developer audience and understand their challenges.
 Use pain points to market how your product solves their problem.
 Be genuine when you make your claims.
 Be a helpful contributor to a community of developers and build solid relationships.
 Sponsor developer events.
 And finally, remember to measure and evaluate success.

 You don’t have to be a longtime social media used to have a considerable presence.
 But be sure you create valuable and relevant content and be consistent.
 Consider offering free resources that help improve your developers’ lives.
 Follow leaders in your niche, engage with their posts, and answer questions under their posts if you’re sure of the answers.
 Don’t forget to use hashtags to connect with your niche or preferred community.
 Remember to post visual content, like videos, images, and infographics.
 Engage your followers in the comment section.
 Reply to everyone.
 And promote your social media accounts.

 In a study by Sprout Social, 57% of consumers follow a brand to learn about new products, while 45% of consumers will unfollow a brand for sharing irrelevant content.
 So your post should have one purpose, and one “job to do” for your audience.

 Pro tip: Choose one goal and emotion per post, and organize the content series by communication pillars OR problems.
 Learn from what’s working in the space.
 Tap into emotion.
 Copy what the platforms are doing in B2B social media content structure.
-Keep in mind that quality content is emotional, useful, relevant, and timely.
+Remember that quality content is emotional, practical, relevant, and timely.

 read this next